 How Fast Should My Website Load?

 Naturally, the first question becomes how fast should your website load?
 What are the benchmarks?
+What does Google require?
 Let’s go through those key metrics.

 TTFB should be as quick as you can possibly make it.
 As mentioned above, TTFB is correlated with search rankings and that study found ranking differences on TTFB greater than half a second.
 Along the same lines, KeyCDN recommends notes that the average is typically 200-500 ms (.2 to .5 seconds) and that anything over half a second is considered slow.

-How fast your FCP needs to be varies depending on the visitor’s device.
-Google, in Google Search Console’s reports, considers a website fast if it begins showing content (or painting content) to the browser in under one second and slow if it takes longer than three seconds to show content on the screen.
+How fast your start render (or FCP) needs to be varies depending on the visitor’s device.
+Typically, a website is considered fast if it begins showing content (or painting content) to the browser in under one second and slow if it takes longer than three seconds to show content on the screen.

 What about total load time?
 That is the time between requesting a page and the completion of the page loading into the browser.
 For visitors using a smartphone, your website should typically begin showing content in three seconds or less and for visitors using a desktop computer, your website should load in two to five seconds (source).

 - TTFB should be half a second or less.

 - FCP should be one second or less.

 - Total load time should concern you if it is greater than three seconds.